deepernewbie/LocalWebApp/prompt.md

 When you need to save data, use this priority:

-1. **User data the user created** (notes, recordings, clips, documents) → `AndroidFS.write()` to the app's folder on disk.
-Visible in the user's file manager, survives everything including APK uninstall/reinstall as long as the folder is kept.
+1. **User data the user created** → `AndroidFS.write()` to the app's folder on disk.
+Visible in the user's file manager, survives everything including CouchFlow uninstall/reinstall as long as the folder is kept.
-2. **Small user preferences** (theme, language, last-used-X) → `localStorage`.
+2. **Small user preferences** → `localStorage`.
 Persists across launches because the port is stable per folder.
-Still accept that the user can clear WebView data in Settings.
-3. **Larger derived caches** (parsed indexes, precomputed data) → OPFS or IndexedDB.
+3. **Larger derived caches** → OPFS or IndexedDB.
 Both persist across launches because the origin is stable.
-4. **Downloaded models and large binaries** → do nothing, the APK caches them automatically.
-Just `fetch()` and trust the cache.
+4. **Downloaded models and large binaries** → do nothing, CouchFlow caches them automatically.

 ---